FSoft-AI4Code/AgileCoder/README.md

 | #Errors                   | 6       | 32      | **0**         |

 ## Installation
-To install the latest version, please clone this repository and then run the command
+To install the latest version, please clone this repository, check out the branch *new-flow*, and then run the command

 ``
 pip install -e AgileCoder